Daffie95/colorarity_ms4_cont/README.md

 I was unable to set up the project on Heroku so there is nothing more than the repo to show, i would LOVE some pointers on this as I found it very hard to work with. if I am allowed I would like to fork this project and continue to work on it after submitting, I will ask student counceling for this.

+**2021-05-04**
+By demand of the student support I had to revisit this project to get a working deployed page and link working to be able to move forward.
+I have only supplied a heroku connection trough the CLI, nothing else has been added or removed as the project has already "been submitted".